gaelgoth/blog/urara/2022/swiss-deals-api/+page.svelte.md

 The development environment with Golang is relatively easy to set up.
 I tested several alternatives:

-- **Makefile**: Start task performs `go run main.go` command and writes it's process id to PID_FILE
+- **Makefile**: The startup task runs the command `go run main.go` and writes its process ID to PID_FILE.
-- **Docker-compose.dev**: Run the Golang build inside a container coupled with [Air](https://github.com/cosmtrek/air) for hot reloading when editing the code
+- **Docker-compose.dev**: Run the Golang build inside a container coupled with [Air](https://github.com/cosmtrek/air) for hot reloading when editing the code from IDE
 - **Air** (the easiest one): As described by his creator, just `air` command in your project root directory, leave it alone, and focus on your code.

 Everything is ready, let's see what [Swiss Deals API](https://deals-api.gothuey.dev/) can accomplish after a few hours of code.